We welcome applications from mature students and greatly value the contribution they have to make to the Law School and to Bangor University.

 The University offers a range of support services, including:

-- Study Skills sessions offered by Study Skills at Bangor University
+- Study skills sessions offered by the Study Skills Centre

 Further information is available on the Mature Students' microsite.

 Deborah Railton, originally from Manchester, studied the 2-year LLB in Law...